GiorgiJ1/OS/README.md

 ## Vision

 AIOS is the first step toward an assistant-first operating system.
-The long-term goal is a full Linux distribution where the AI assistant is the primary interface — no desktop, no file manager, no application launcher.
+The long-term goal is a full Linux distribution where the AI assistant is the primary interface — always running, always learning, always aware of your work.
+No desktop, no file manager, no application launcher.
 Just you and your system, in conversation.

+Think Gideon from The Flash.
+Think JARVIS before the suit.

 ---